mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/class/HtmlInfoWindow/setContent/README.md

-# htmlInfoWindow.setBackgroundColor()
+# htmlInfoWindow.setContent(string|node)

-You can change the background color of HtmlInfoWindow.
+You can change the content of the html info window.

+You can set HTML strings or HTML element.

 ```html
 <div id="map_canvas"></div>